dlsc-software-consulting-gmbh/jfxcentral-data/learn/javafx/getting-started-quarkusfx/readme.md

 ### Live CSS reload

-Dev integrates a live CSS reload feature, allowing the developer to modify stylesheet files with live effect on the running application.
+Dev mode integrates a live CSS reload feature, allowing you to modify stylesheet files with live effect on the running application.

 Let's add some styling to our component by creating a `Sample.css` file :